0fajarpurnama0/0fajarpurnama0.github.io/_posts/2021-05-03-quick-guide-crypto.md

 *   Enter the DeFi space.
 *   No registration, no verification, just download, install, and use.

-**For new users, I recommend to click this link to install [Trust Wallet](https://share.trustwallet.com/l2nusUW) only on smartphone to send and receive multiple cryptocurrencies, staking, and entering the DeFi space.**
+**For new users, I recommend to click this link to install [Trust Wallet](https://share.trustwallet.com/l2nusUW) only on smartphone to send and receive multiple cryptocurrencies, staking, and entering the DeFi space.
+[Click here for quick guide to Trust Wallet Mobile](https://0fajarpurnama0.github.io/cryptocurrency/2021/05/07/quick-guide-trust-wallet-mobile).**

 ## 3\.
 Cryptocurrency Local Exchange